kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

 These instructions are under review for the v1.14 release with a [tracking issue](https://github.com/kubernetes/website/issues/12426).
 {{< /note >}}

-## ​Motivation
+## Motivation

 Windows applications constitute a large portion of the services and applications that run in many organizations.
 [Windows containers](https://aka.ms/windowscontainers) provide a modern way to encapsulate processes and package dependencies, making it easier to use DevOps practices and follow cloud native patterns for Windows applications.
 Kubernetes has become the defacto standard container orchestrator, and the release of Kubernetes 1.14 includes production support for scheduling Windows containers on Windows nodes in a Kubernetes cluster, enabling a vast ecosystem of Windows applications to leverage the power of Kubernetes.
 Enterprises with investments in Windows-based applications and Linux-based applications don't have to look for separate orchestrators to manage their workloads, leading to increased operational efficiencies across their deployments, regardless of operating system.

-## ​Intro to Windows containers in Kubernetes
+## Intro to Windows containers in Kubernetes

 To enable the orchestration of Windows containers in Kubernetes, simply include Windows nodes in your existing Linux cluster.
 Scheduling Windows containers in [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) on Kubernetes is as simple and easy as scheduling Linux-based containers.

 In order to run Windows containers, your Kubernetes cluster must include multiple operating systems, with control plane nodes running Linux and workers running either Windows or Linux depending on your workload needs.
 Windows Server 2019 is the only Windows operating system supported, enabling [Kubernetes Node](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/architecture/architecture.md#the-kubernetes-node) on Windows (including kubelet, [container runtime](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/containerd), and kube-proxy).
 For a detailed explanation of Windows distribution channels see the [Microsoft documentation](https://docs.microsoft.com/en-us/windows-server/get-started-19/servicing-channels-19).

 {{< note >}}
 The Kubernetes control plane, including the [master components](https://kubernetes.io/docs/concepts/overview/components/), will continue to run on Linux.
-There are no plans have a Windows-only Kubernetes cluster.
+There are no plans to have a Windows-only Kubernetes cluster.
 {{< /note >}}

+{{< note >}}
+In this document, when we talk about Windows containers we mean Windows containers with process isolation.
+Windows containers with [Hyper-V isolation](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/hyperv-container) is planned for a future release.
+{{< /note >}}

-## ​Supported Functionality and Limitations
+## Supported Functionality and Limitations

-### ​Supported Functionality
+### Supported Functionality

 #### Compute